-OAR 340-214-0110 requires sources to provide information that DEQ reasonably requires for the purpose of regulating stationary sources.
+OAR 340-214-0110 and LRAPA Section 34-015 require sources to provide information that, respectively, DEQ and LRAPA (in Lane County) reasonably require for the purpose of regulating stationary sources.
 Such information includes, but is not limited to, information necessary to: issue a permit and ascertain compliance or noncompliance with the permit terms and conditions; ascertain applicability of any requirement; and ascertain compliance or noncompliance with any applicable requirement.